Robo Race Challenge

-Build your own robot either wired or wireless within the specified dimensions to achieve the maximum speed to beat other robots on the given track to reach the destination in minimum time.
-The robot must run on the track with several hurdles.
+The challenge is to build your own robot either wireless within the specified dimensions in order to achieve the maximum speed to beat other robots on the given track and reach the finishing line in minimum time.
+The robot must run on the given racetrack.
 The robot must start behind the starting mark and is considered to have crossed the finishing line if any part of the robot crosses it when the robot has completed a full lap of the course.
 Your robot must be manually/autonomously controlled, and it should be capable of traversing over different terrain and hurdles without going outside the track.
-Separate points will be there for overcoming the hurdles.
+Separate points will be awarded for overcoming the hurdles.
 The bot with the maximum cumulative points will win the race.
-The competition area has a special place defined for the robot's operation (hereafter COMPETITION FIELD).
+The competition area has a special place defined for the robot’s operation (hereafter COMPETITION FIELD).

-- Lego kits are strictly prohibited.
+- Construct a remotely controlled wireless, autonomous, or manual Bot.
 The robot must not be made from any ready-made kit, if found so, the team will be disqualified.

 - Batteries must be sealed, immobilized electrolyte type (gel cell, lithium, NiCad, or dry cells).

-- The electric voltage anywhere in the machine should not be more then 12V DC at any point of time.
+- The electric voltage anywhere in the machine should not be more than 12V DC at any point in time for each robot.

 - Each team will have 2 trial runs.
 After the trials are over, the fastest time achieved during those trials will be chosen for the team.